soraro/kurt/README.md

 ```

 # Permissions
-As seen in the [`cmd/collect.go` file](https://github.com/soraro/kurt/blob/main/cmd/collect.go) the only permission required for kurt is `list`.
+As seen in the [`cmd/collect.go` file](https://github.com/soraro/kurt/blob/main/cmd/collect.go) the only permission required for kurt is `pods/list`.

 # Requirements
 Go Version 1.16